About our service

 - an infection in the brain

 Referrals can be made by any health and social care professional, patients themselves, carers or voluntary agencies (such as Headway or the Stroke Association).
-Referrals should be in writing, and addressed to the BISC team at Moor Green, Moseley Hall Hospital, Moseley, Birmingham, B13 8JL.
+Referrals should be in writing, and addressed to the BISC team at Moor Green, Moseley Hall Hospital, Moseley, Birmingham, B13 8JL or if you would like to email, please call 0121 466 6070 to ask for the secretary’s email address.

 When we get a referral, we might ask your GP or hospital consultant to provide us with a little more information.

-If you would like to make a referral please click on this link to download the form:
+If you would like to make a referral:

 What will happen in the clinic?